-The principle behind screening is to examine many otherwise healthy participants in order to diagnose the few who have a certain disease.
-For this reason, it is important to minimize the risks associated with screening, and to avoid treating conditions that do not require treatment.
+The principle behind mammography screening is to examine many otherwise healthy women to identify the few who have breast cancer.
+The goal of screening is to reduce breast cancer deaths and to offer women less aggressive treatment; however, screening also carries some risks.
+It is important to minimize the risks associated with screening, and avoid unnecessary treatment.

-BreastScreen Norway works continuously to minimize the risks of mammographic screening, including the risk for under- or overdiagnosis of breast cancer, among others.
+BreastScreen Norway works continuously to minimize the risks of mammographic screening, including the risk of overdiagnosis or underdiagnosis of breast cancer, among others.

 Underdiagnosis can occur when a breast tumour is overlooked.
 These tumours can later be detected between two screening examinations because of symptoms.
 Tumours detected between two screening examinations often have a worse prognosis than breast cancers that are detected as a result of screening.
-Underdiagnosis is not as well studied as many other aspects of mammographic screening because only a small percentage of breast cancer cases in a screening program are underdiagnosed andlarge number of mammography images therefore are needed to perform a robust study.
-Obtaining these data is very resource intensive.
+Only a small percentage of breast cancer cases in a screening program are underdiagnosed.
+This means that many mammography images are needed to perform a robust study on this topic.
+Obtaining these data is challenging.

-Awareness and knowledge about breast cancer, particularly under- and overdiagnosis, is important for women when they make a decision whether to participate in BreastScreen Norway.
+Awareness and knowledge about breast cancer, particularly overdiagnosis and underdiagnosis, can be important for women when they decide whether to participate in BreastScreen Norway.

-Study 3: To describe Norwegian women’s and primary care doctors’ awareness and knowledge about under- and overdiagnosis and breast screening in general.
-Cross-sectional study based on an online questionnaire sent to women 50-69 years old and primary care doctors of all ages in Norway.
+Study 3: Describe Norwegian women’s conceptual knowledge about mammographic screening in general, and overdiagnosis in particular.
+This was a cross-sectional study based on an online questionnaire sent to women aged 50-69 in Norway.

-PhD candidate Kaitlyn Tsuruda, MSc, Cancer Registry of Norway, will carry out this project.
+The PhD candidate is Kaitlyn Tsuruda, MSc, Cancer Registry of Norway.